pivotal/docs-platform-automation/docs/pipeline/multiple-products.md

     If you are new to Concourse, [Concourse CI Tutorials](https://docs.pivotal.io/p-concourse/3-0/guides.html) would be a good place to start.

 * Persisted datastore that can be accessed by Concourse resource (e.g. s3, gcs, minio)
-* A valid [generating-env-file]: this file will contain credentials necessary to login to Ops Manager using the `om` CLI.
+* A valid [generating-env-file][generating-env-file]: this file will contain credentials necessary to login to Ops Manager using the `om` CLI.
 It is used by every task within Platform Automation for PCF
-* A valid [auth-file]: this file will contain the credentials necessary to create the Ops Manager login the first time the VM is created.
+* A valid [auth-file][auth-file]: this file will contain the credentials necessary to create the Ops Manager login the first time the VM is created.
 The choices for this file are simple or saml authentication.

 !!! info